 Baby Boomers vs Gen X: How They Approach Retirement Differently

-One generation is nearing retirement, while one is already there.
-How they approach this important life transition is very different.
+One generation is nearing retirement, while another is already there.
+The way they're navigating this important life transition couldn't be more distinct.

-Nobody wants to hear they’re becoming their parents, but as we age, it's often inevitable.
+Nobody wants to hear they’re becoming like their parents, but as we age, it's often inevitable.
 It’s hard to escape it when their morals, values and idiosyncrasies have been etched into our brains.

 Sign up for Kiplinger’s Free E-Newsletters